-- 1. Any land use in the AG-1, AG-2, R-1, and R-2 Districts except farms, single-family detached dwellings and two-family detached dwellings, and accessory buildings - 2.
-Any land use in the C-1, I-1, FPO, GRM, and MHC Districts except accessory buildings - Any building or structure in the CH zoning district - 4.
-Special Land Uses - 5.
-Site condominium and condominium subdivisions - Planned unit developments - 7.
-Private Streets - 8.
-Other land uses subject to site plan review under the terms of this Ordinance - 9.
-A change in land use, whether such change is in whole or in part, where the new, revised or augmented land use is subject to site plan review under the terms of this chapter or elsewhere in this Ordinance (whether or not site plan approval was given for any part of the existing land use) including, but not limited to a change in the existing land use that is more than a minor change (and that does not qualify as a minor change as defined in this ordinance in or with respect to any of the following: - A. The principal building(s) or other principal structure(s) - B. The means or location of vehicle access to the land
+- 1. Any building or land use in the AG-1, AG-2, R-1, R-1A, and R-2, R-2A, R 3, R-4, R-5, and R-5A Districts, except farms, single-family detached dwellings and two-family detached dwellings, and accessory buildings. - 2.
+Any building or land use in the C-1, C-2, C-3, I-1, I-2, Nunica Main Street Overlay, FPO, GRM, and M-104 Corridor Overlay Districts. - 3.
+The uses, buildings and structures listed in Sections 10.02.3 and 10.02.4 of the CH District. - 4.
+Special Land Uses. - 5.
+Site condominium and condominium subdivisions. - 6.
+Planned unit developments. - 7.
+Private Streets. - 8.
+Other land uses subject to site plan review under the terms of this Ordinance. - 9.
+A change in land use, whether such change is in whole or in part, where the new, revised or augmented land use is subject to site plan review under the terms of this chapter or elsewhere in this Ordinance (whether or not site plan approval was given for any part of the existing land use) including, but not limited to a change in the existing land use that is more than a minor change (and that does not qualify as a minor change as defined in this ordinance) in or with respect to any of the following: - A. The principal building(s) or other principal structure(s). - B. The means or location of vehicle access to the land Crockery Township Zoning Ordinance 18-2 Site Plan Review.

-- C. An increase or decrease in the area of the land - D. The addition of a building or structure - E. The addition of one or more land uses, including the addition of an additional business or commercial use - F. A change in the principal building or principal structure, including a change in area, height, façade or other significant aspect thereof - G. An increase or reduction in the size or configuration of off-street parking area - H. A change in, addition to or reduction in outdoor lighting fixtures, devices or equipment - I. Any other change in the existing land use that does not qualify as a minor change under the terms of this Ordinance
+- C. An increase or decrease in the area of the land. - D. The addition of a building or structure. - E. The addition of one or more land uses, including the addition of an additional business or commercial use. - F. A change in the principal building or principal structure, including a change in area, height, façade or other significant aspect thereof. - G. An increase or reduction in the size or configuration of off-street parking area. - H. A change in, addition to or reduction in outdoor lighting fixtures, devices or equipment. - I. Any other change in the existing land use that does not qualify as a minor change under the terms of this Ordinance.